-HIV has historically disproportionately affected countries in Africa, with African countries accounting for 24 of the 25 countries with the highest HIV prevalence in 2016.
-Although HIV in the U.S. is not as prevalent or deadly as in Africa, the United States still reports more people living with HIV than its Western and Asian counterparts, with almost 1.25 million people living with the virus as of 2017.
+HIV has historically disproportionately affected countries in Africa, with African countries accounting for the 20 countries with the highest HIV prevalence in 2020.
+Although HIV in the U.S. is not as prevalent or deadly as in Africa, it remains a relevent health issue, with almost 36,400 HIV diagnoses in 2019.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.